 Whenever a new team is created, a new SharePoint website is also created in the background.

 But if there is significant overlap and document management in Teams is (technically) analogous to document management in SharePoint, what do you actually have to bear in mind?
+What are the advantages and disadvantages of managing documents via Teams in SharePoint?

-Advantages and disadvantages of managing documents via Teams in SharePoint
+Document management via Teams in SharePoint

 One weakness in both worlds: Linked depiction of documents and information